zhanglab/psamm/docs/tutorial/fpp.rst

 .. image:: 08-detail.dot.png

-For these options if a detail is provided that is not a property of the reaction or compound then that property will be skipped and not included on those nodes.
-For example if the formula property is given to the ``--rxn-detail`` option then that property will be skipped.
+For these options, if a required detail is not included in the model, that property will be skipped and not shown on those nodes.
+For example, if "formula" is followed by ``--rxn-detail``, the Vis will skip "formula" when preparing label for reaction nodes.

 Other Visualization Options